GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/08.071-080/04.Round-the-Lord-in-Glory-Seated/docs.md

 ---
+title: |
-title: 74.
-Round the Lord in Glory Seated
+    074. Round the Lord in Glory Seated - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 074.
+Round the Lord in Glory Seated.
+Round the Lord in glory seated,  Cherubim and seraphim  Filled His temple, and repeated  Each to each th'alternate hymn:  'Lord, Thy glory fills the heaven,  Earth is with Thy fullness stored;  Unto Thee be glory given,  Holy, holy, holy Lord.'
+    keywords:  |
-    keywords: Church Hymnal, Round the Lord in Glory Seated, Round the Lord in glory seated,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Round the Lord in Glory Seated, Round the Lord in glory seated.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 74. ROUND THE LORD IN GLORY SEATED
+## 074. ROUND THE LORD IN GLORY SEATED
+####  Church Hymnal 1941,

 ```txt

 1.
 Round the Lord in glory seated,
 Cherubim and seraphim